 Stink Bug Treatment

-Stink bug control takes time and persistence, and while there are products that can be used in treating their infestations, it’s typically a combination of treatment and removal — particularly when their population is at its peak, that is most effective.
+Stink bug control takes time and persistence, and while there are products that can be used in treating their infestations, it’s typically a combination of treatment and removal — mainly when their population is at its peak, that is most effective.

 Secure your home from stink bugs